-Station Work Description Material type or size length or amount Units General Specifications for Existing Road Segments: Follow Specifications described in Attachment B. 2.
-Renovate road shoulder and ditch to condition specified within the road notes.
+Station Work description Materials or type of work type or size length or amount Units General Specifications for Existing Road Segments: Follow Specifications described in Attachment B. 2.
+Renovate road shoulder and ditch to condition specified within the road log.
 Purchaser is required to repair any damage to surfacing caused by operations.
 Intermediate spot blading may be required and final blading is required on all road segments.
-3.Seeding and Fertilizer requirements: Seed and fertilize all newly disturbed areas.
+Seeding requirements: Seed all newly disturbed areas.
 This would include any disturbance along the road shoulders and ditch for new construction.
-4. Maintenance and repair as directed by the Forest Officer.
-Maintenance may include ditch clearing, CMP inlet/outlet clearing, and drain dip maintenance.